- By sahlhealth

-During the menstruation, the body expels the old uterine layer to replenish itself for a fresher layer that can sustain pregnancy.
+During menstruation, the body expels the old uterine layer to replenish itself for a fresher layer that can sustain a pregnancy.
 Throughout the cycle, hormones also go up and down to accommodate the changes in the body.
 However, this cycle has a limit.
 Once women go past a certain age, it stops happening.
-This time is called a “menopause.”
+This time is called “menopause.”
 Have you ever wondered what will happen then?

 What is a period?

 This is the time when a woman is between two menstrual cycles.
 The body is getting rid of the remnants of the old menstrual cycle to prepare for the next.
 The blood and outer uterine layer are expelled out from the uterus through the vagina.

 Menopause (meno= month, pause= discontinuation) is the time when a woman has finished all her menstrual cycles and will no longer have any more menstrual cycles.
 She can no longer get pregnant as menopause marks the end of the reproductive period.

 This is the time leading up to menopause.
 In this time, the body’s hormone levels drop and the body Aldo suffers other changes in form and behaviour.

 A woman is born with a specific number of eggs arrested in a vegetative state.
 Every woman is unique and thus, the number of eggs varies from woman to woman.
 Once a woman hits maturity, her hormones surge and her reproductive period begin.
 These eggs can be fertilized by sperm.

 Menopause occurs when all the eggs have either been used up, either fertilized or expelled through menstruation.
 There is a natural reduction in the hormone levels secreted by the ovaries.